-CSSYDW0431A Promote a culture of health and safety

-Competency Descriptor: This unit deals with the skills and knowledge required to assess and manage health and safety risks, maintain a healthy and safe environment and supervise a response to injuries, illness and incidents in the youth work environment

-- Assess and manage health and safety risks in the youth work environment - 1.1 Identify possible hazards and risks in the youth work environment. - 1.2 Actively encourage all relevant people (including young people) to report possible hazards - 1.3 Assess accurately the risks associated with identified hazards and decide whether they are acceptable according to legal, national and organisational criteria. - 1.4 Take prompt action to deal with unacceptable hazards, within your role as a youth worker. - 1.5 Identify and report promptly unacceptable hazards clearly, accurately and following organisational and legal requirements. - 1.6 Carry out routine health and safety checks as required according to procedures. - 1.7 Use participant and colleague feedback constructively to improve the management of risks in your own area of responsibility. - 1.8 Keep up to date and complete information on relevant health and safety regulations and on health and safety situation within your remit. - 2.
-Maintain a healthy and safe environment during youth work - 2.1 Actively involve the relevant people in developing and agreeing safety and emergency procedures for managing risks. - 2.2 Make sure emergency procedures are consistent with the risk assessment and legal, national and organisational requirements. - 2.3 Confirm that colleagues and young peoplehave received appropriate training in safety and emergency procedures.
+CS SYDW0431A Pron note a culture of health and safety manag unit deals with the skills and knowledge required to assess and uge health and safety risks, maintain a healthy and safe onment and supervise a response to injuries, illness and incidents e youth work environment Cor npetency Field: Youth Deve elopment Work EL EMENT OF COMPETEN NCY Pei RFORMANCE CRITERIA 1.
+Assess and manage hea safety risks in the youth v environment 1.1 Identify possible hazards and risks in the youth work environment.
+1.2 Actively encourage all relevant people (including young people) to report possible hazards 1.3 Assess accurately the risks associated with identified hazards and decide whether they are acceptable according to legal, national and organisational criteria.
+1.4 Take prompt action to deal with unacceptable hazards, within your role as a youth worker.
+1.5 Identify and report promptly unacceptable hazards clearly, accurately and following organisational and legal requirements.
+1.6 Carry out routine health and safety checks as required according to procedures.
+1.7 Use participant and colleague feedback constructively to improve the management of risks in your own area of responsibility.
+1.8 Keep up to date and complete information on relevant health and safety regulations and on health and safety situation within your remit.
+2. Maintain a healthy and sa environment during youth 2.1 Actively involve the relevant people in developing and agreeing safety and emergency procedures for managing risks.
+2.2 Make sure emergency procedures are consistent with the risk assessment and legal, national and organisational requirements.
+2.3 Confirm that colleagues and young peoplehave received appropriate training in safety and emergency procedures.

-- 2.4 Work effectively with young people to develop appropriate safety ground rules for youth work. - 2.5 Obtain relevant guidance on the appropriateness of safety and emergency procedures used by providers of specialist activities. - 2.6 Supervise young people in a way that is appropriate to the level of risks and the aims of the youth work opportunity. - 2.7 Actively encourage the young people to be responsible for their own safety and that of others. - 2.8 Monitor continuously the implementation of safety procedures and promptly intervene when they are not being followed. - 2.9 Follow safety procedures at all times. - 2.10 Ensure that your personal conduct promotes the safety of yourself and other people. - 2.11 Report those hazards and practices that present a high risk, and suggestions for reducing risk, to the responsible people in your organisation. - 3.
-Assist individuals to take action when they are distressed or endangered - 3.1 Recognise signs of young people's willingness or need to speak with you. - 3.2 Create a relationship of openness and trust through the use of effective listening and observation techniques. - 3.3 Encourage the young person to explain their distress without pressuring them to discuss or disclose more than they want, need or able to. - 3.4 Respond sensitively to the young person's need for comfort within organisational procedures. - 3.5 Respect the young person's need for confidentiality within the organisation's procedures about disclosure.
+- 2.4 Work effectively with young people to develop appropriate safety ground rules for youth work. - 2.5 Obtain relevant guidance on the appropriateness of safety and emergency procedures used by providers of specialist activities. - 2.6 Supervise young people in a way that is appropriate to the level of risks and the aims of the youth work opportunity. - 2.7 Actively encourage the young people to be responsible for their own safety and that of others. - 2.8 Monitor continuously the implementation of safety procedures and promptly intervene when they are not being followed. - 2.9 Follow safety procedures at all times. - 2.10 Ensure that your personal conduct promotes the safety of yourself and other people. - 2.11 Report those hazards and practices that present a high risk, and suggestions for reducing risk, to the responsible people in your organisation. - Recognise signs of young people's willingness or need to speak with you. - 3.2 Create a relationship of openness and trust through the use of effective listening and observation techniques. - 3.3 Encourage the young person to explain their distress without pressuring them to discuss or disclose more than they want, need or able to. - 3.4 Respond sensitively to the young person's need for comfort within organisational procedures. - 3.5 Respect the young person's need for confidentiality within the organisation's procedures about disclosure.